David Bowie: The Genesis of Tin Machine

 πŸ“… 1988-08-15

-πŸ“ New York City, πŸ‡ΊπŸ‡Έ USA
+πŸ“ New York City, USA πŸ‡ΊπŸ‡Έ

 πŸ›οΈ Masterdisk / The Hit Factory

-🎸 Event: Mastering: The Loudness Principle
+🎸 Event: Recording: Mastering and The Loudness Principle

 πŸ“… 1988-08-28

-πŸ“ New York City, πŸ‡ΊπŸ‡Έ USA
+πŸ“ New York City, USA πŸ‡ΊπŸ‡Έ

 πŸ›οΈ Isolar Office / Private Viewing

-🎸 Event: Visual Strategy: The Anti-Glamour Look
+🎸 Event: Visual: The Anti-Glamour Aesthetic

-πŸ—’οΈ Note: David meets with artistic collaborators to discuss the visual identity of the band.
-He decides on a “suit-and-tie” aesthetic that is intentionally corporate and anonymous, a direct move to strip away the flamboyant “David Bowie” persona of the mid-80s.
+πŸ—’οΈ Notes: Bowie meets with artistic collaborators to define the band’s visual identity.
+He decides on a uniform “suit-and-tie” look that is intentionally corporate and anonymousβ€”a direct move to strip away the flamboyant “David Bowie” superstar persona of the mid-80s.

 πŸ“… 1988-08-31

-πŸ“ New York City, πŸ‡ΊπŸ‡Έ USA
+πŸ“ New York City, USA πŸ‡ΊπŸ‡Έ

 πŸ›οΈ Isolar Office

-🎸 Event: Month-End Review: Strategic Silence Continues
+🎸 Event: Chronology: Month-End Review and Strategic Silence

 The Sales Brothers & Rhythmic Foundations – September 1988